Achievable logoAchievable logo

 • Access to seminars or conferences

-Generally speaking, it’s safe harbor if the intellectual property (or access to meetings/conferences) better equips the adviser to make suitable recommendations to clients.
+In general, it’s safe harbor if the intellectual property (or access to meetings/conferences) helps the adviser make suitable recommendations to clients.
 The following have been explicitly mentioned by securities regulators as not being considered safe harbor:

 • Office equipment (e.g. furniture, internet access, business supplies)